meetk5/Team-Project1/README.md

 # Data Cleaning:

+1. Effect_of_Covid_Unemployment_NJ_Data_Analysis.ipynb
-Effect_of_Covid_Unemployment_NJ_Data_Analysis.ipynb:  Gathered data from New Jersey LAWD website and created clean dataframe with each NJ county’s unemployment rates for every month starting from Jan 2019 to May 2021.
+   Gathered data from New Jersey LAWD website and created clean dataframe with each NJ county’s unemployment rates for every month starting from Jan'19 to May' 21
+2. Project1_VD.ipynb